fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 ```

 ## Binding Procedures
 Defining procedures and immediatly executing them with the `exec` operator kind of defies the purpose.
-Instead we can combine bind them to a name so we can reuse them later on.
+Instead we can bind the procedure to a name so we can reuse it later on.

-We can bind the above procedure to a name `segment` with the following code.
+We can bind the above procedure to a key `/segment` with the following code.

 ```ps
 /segment {